 WOW…these are some awesome Beer Battered Zucchini Bites!
 A perfectly unique little appetizer to get your party started.

 A while back I made beer battered fish tacos and had some extra batter so I decided to not let it go to waste.
 I sliced up some zucchini, coated them with the batter and fried ’em up.
-Topped the beer battered zucchini bites off with a little dollop of sour cream and pico de gallo and what a great appetizer it became!
+Then I topped the beer battered zucchini bites off with a little dollop of sour cream and pico de gallo and what a great appetizer it became!
 Actually, it became my lunch, but I think they would make an awesome appetizer.
-They were so good, I devoured them in no time.
+They were so good, I devoured a few in no time.
 You guys, the batter on these babies is so light and crispy…just perfect.
 Not gummy or soggy.
 I think it’s because I use rice flour in the batter…or the beer…who knows?
 It just works!

 Yummmmm….
 I’m beginning to think of all kinds of vegetables that would be good with this batter.
 Sweet potatoes.
 Japanese eggplant.
 Broccoli.
 Cauliflower.
 Mushrooms.
 The list is endless.
 Beer Battered Zucchini Bites are kind of like a Mexican version of tempura.
 Enjoy!Print